Sp-ino/guides_and_troubleshooting/vivado/installing_vivado_on_arch.md

 and kill the processes that are found.
 This will allow the installation process to finish.

 ### Shortcuts
-If no shortcuts are created, you can launch vivado by using the bash script in this repo.
+If no shortcuts are created, you can launch vivado by using the bash script `vivado` contained in this folder.
 In order to be able to launch vivado without specifying the script's full path, you can install the script in the folder /usr/local/bin with the command
 ```$ sudo install vivado /usr/local/bin```
+You may use the same approach to create a link for the model composer by using the `model_composer` script.